apple-gym/apple-gym/readme.md

 *Warning: This code is messy.
 It's not intended to be easy to run, and I probobly wont have time to help you run it.
 It's shared in the hope that it will help someone, but that someone will have to be a good python programmer.
 If you have problems, make a well documented issue.
 If you like it, please help make it better by submitting a PR or contributing docs.*

-A RL gym environment for picking apples from a tree with a fruit picking attachement
+A RL gym environment for picking apples from a tree with a fruit picking attachment.

 ![](docs/simplescreenrecorder-2021-08-04_21.18.08.mkv.gif)
 ![](docs/simplescreenrecorder-2021-08-04_21.22.33.mkv.gif)
 ![](docs/picked.gif)

 [more videos](https://imgur.com/a/Vq2eXui)

+# Features:

+- States:
+  - joint positions
+  - joint torque
+  - joint rotation
+  - base camera
+  - arm camera
+- action:
+  - joint torque
+- reward: for getting apples in picker attachement

+Physics: The branches are fixed.
+The leaves bend.
+The tree, leaves, and apples are in randomised positions with random colors.

 # Setup